Strong Workforce Program

 Education Code 88820

-SWP Memos
+SWP Statewide Memos

 This ongoing funding is structured as a 60 percent Local Share allocation for each community college district and a 40 percent Regional Share determined by a regional consortia of colleges to focus on the state’s seven macro-economic regions.